 In 2007, she scored a support slot on M.I.A.’s Kala tour and collaborated with The Go!
 Team and Cornershop.
 SoKo founded her own label, Babycat Records, and released her debut EP, Not Sokute.
 In 2009, she announced on MySpace that she was quitting the music industry.
 Six months later, she declared that she was “reborn” which resulted in her debut album, I Thought I Was an Alien (2012).
 A European tour immediately followed that album’s release, and by September SoKo was playing shows in the U.S. In 2015, she released her second album, My Dreams Dictate My Reality.

-Cameron Duddy is a prominent music video director with over 4.5 billion views on his work.
+Cameron Duddy is a prominent music video director with nearly 10 billion views on his work.
 Most notably, Cameron directed the music video for Mark Ronson & Bruno Mars’ “Uptown Funk”, winning an EMA, VMA, and topping charts as the 3rd most viewed video on YouTube.
 Cameron has also worked with Fifth Harmony, Jenifer Lopez, Britney Spears, Iggy Azalea, One Republic & more.
-Cameron is also member of trio band and Big Machine’s latest signee, Midland.
+Cameron is also a member of trio band and Big Machine’s latest signee, Midland.